brianhuster/dotfiles/.config/nvim/README.md

 The configuration includes the following custom keybindings:

 - `Alt+E` : Open oil.nvim explorer
-- Press `Backspace` or `Delete` key : delete seleted text without cutting it
+- Press `Backspace` key : delete seleted text without cutting it
-- Press `Backspace` or `Delete` twice : to delete a line without cutting it
+- Press `Backspace` twice : to delete a line without cutting it
+- Press `Delete` key : delete until the end of the lien without cutting it
 - In insert mode, to accept Copilot suggestion :
     - `Alt+Enter` to accept the whole suggestion
     - `Alt+l` to accept a line